lightning001/musicweb/README.md

 project for web programming in university

 # Description
 Customer can listen, download song from websites.
-They can like, share the song, album, playlist Admin will manage the website: Add, update, delete song, singer, album, playlist, category… Admin can block account if user have agitation behavior; sabotage website; provocative, violent comments; spam; upload pornography
+They can like, share the song, album, playlist<br>
+Admin will manage the website: Add, update, delete song, singer, album, playlist, category…<br>
+Admin can block account if user have agitation behavior; sabotage website; provocative, violent comments; spam; upload pornography<br>

 # Using:
-Java, JSP-Servlet
+Java, JSP-Servlet<br>
-HTML, CSS, JavaScript, jQuery, JSP
+HTML, CSS, JavaScript, jQuery, JSP<br>
- MySQL, Hibernate
+ MySQL, Hibernate<br>